magenta-aps/mox/doc/API-NOTES.rst

 ``http://localhost:5000``.

 Make sure to set the local time to the same as Europe/Copenhagen when testing.
-This can be done with the following command: ``cp /usr/share/zoneinfo/Europe/Copenhagen /etc/localtime``.
+This can be done with the following command: ``sudo timedatectl set-timezone Europe/Copenhagen``.

 Start the (AMQP) MOX REST frontend agent::